codeforamerica/cmr-entity-resolution/docs/filters.md

 # Filters

-The following filters can be added to your configuration file for preprocessing.
+The following filters can be added to your configuration file to filter records from the [source] before they are imported into Senzing.
+Filters are run _before_ [transformations], but after the field map has been applied.

 ## NonHuman